nykolai-d/nykolai-d/README.md

 Hi, I’m Nicolas Diaz-Durana.
 I am a mathematician with a Master's degree in linguistics.
 I’m fluent in Python, and deeply interested in Natural Language Processing and Machine Learning, as well as Statistics and data-driven analysis.

-Some Python libraries that I feel confortable with are NLTK, TensorFlow, Pandas, Numpy, Scipy, Matplotlib, Sympy, Scikit-Learn and TextBlob.
+Some Python libraries that I feel confortable with are NLTK, TensorFlow, Pandas, Numpy, Scipy, Matplotlib, Sympy and Scikit-Learn TextBlob.
 I know my way around R, Java and SQL.

 Here, you will find works that I have developed in Python, R and LaTeX, the latter focusing on some advanced math and physics topics.
 I'm into projects that can potentially integrate diverse domains of knowledge.
 I speak, read and write in English, Spanish and French.